 - Tribunal: David Casement KC , Professor Brian Lunn , Dr Terry Crystal

 - Outcome: 4 years ineligibility

-A decision in the matter of UK Anti-Doping (UKAD) v Ben Harrison has been published by the National Anti-Doping Panel (NADP).
+A decision in the case of Rowland Kaye against UK Anti-Doping (UKAD) has been issued by the National Anti-Doping Panel.

-A copy of the full decision can be accessed via the related documents tab on the right-hand side.
+A copy of the full decisions (both first instance and appeal) can be accessed via the related documents tab on the right-hand side.

 The National Anti-Doping Panel (NADP) is the United Kingdom’s independent tribunal responsible for adjudicating anti-doping disputes in sport.
 It is operated by Sport Resolutions and is entirely independent of UK Anti-Doping who is responsible for investigating, charging and prosecuting cases before the NADP.